Dennis Wayne Eaton: Execution and aftermath

 After exhausting his appeals in 1998, Dennis Eaton's death warrant was signed and his execution date was set for June 18, 1998.
-During the final week leading up to Eaton's execution, the sister of the murdered trooper Jerry Hines appealed to the governor for clemency, stating that the execution of her brother's killer would not bring her closure and she forgave Eaton for murdering her brother.
+During the final week leading up to Eaton's execution, the sister of the murdered trooper Jerry Hines appealed to the governor for clemency, stating that the execution of her brother's killer would not bring her closure and that she forgave Eaton for murdering her brother.
 Hines's sister, also a former nun, requested to become the spiritual adviser of Eaton in the execution chamber, but her request was denied.

 On June 18, 1998, 41-year-old Dennis Wayne Eaton was put to death by lethal injection at the Greensville Correctional Center.
 In his last words, Eaton said, "I'd like to say that I'm sorry.
 I'd like to thank my brothers and sisters at State Church.
 I love you all so much.
 Mom, I love you."
 Hines's widow and one of Hines's sons, as well as three family members of one of Eaton's other three victims reportedly attended the execution as witnesses.